-Cancel For Any Reason Travel Insurance: How it Works & Best CFAR Options
+Cancel for Any Reason Travel Insurance: How It Works and Best CFAR Options

-Cancel for any reason (CFAR) is an option add-on for your travel insurance that allows you to cancel your trip for any reason for a partial refund.
-It is an affordable option travel protection to give you peace of mind.
-The best CFAR travel insurance plans are from World Nomads and Tin Leg.
+Cancel for any reason (CFAR) is an optional add-on for your travel insurance that lets you cancel your trip for any reason and get a partial refund.
+The best CFAR plans are from Allianz and IMG.

 Learn how cancel for any reason works and find the best CFAR plan for you.